BCSDL/comp2850-hci-starter/wk06/research/consent-protocol.md

-# Informed Consent Protocol — Week 6 Peer Interviews
+# Consent & Protocol (Peers only, no PII)

 **Module**: COMP2850 Human-Computer Interaction
-**Activity**: Low-risk needs-finding interviews (peer-based)
+**Activity**: Low-risk needs-finding interviews and usability testing with peers
-**Date Range**: November 6–13, 2025
+**Date**: [YYYY-MM-DD]
-**Researcher**: [Yming Xu 201751643]
+**Researcher**: [Yiming Xu 201751643]

----

-## Purpose Statement
+## Purpose
-We are conducting short peer interviews (5–10 minutes) to understand how people interact with task management tools, identify usability pain points, and gather insights for improving accessibility.
-This research supports coursework for Weeks 6–11 of the COMP2850 module.
+We are conducting short peer interviews and usability tests (5-10 minutes) to understand how people interact with task management tools and identify accessibility improvements.
+This activity is part of HCI coursework (Weeks 6-11) to inform interface design and inclusive feature development.

-## What Participants Will Do
+## What You'll Do
-You will be asked 3–5 questions about your experience with task managers (e.g., "Describe a time you struggled to organize tasks" or "What features help you stay on track?").
-I will take brief written notes during the discussion. **No audio, video, or screen recordings will be made**.
+- You will be asked 3-5 questions about your experience with task managers (e.g., "Tell me about a time you struggled to complete a task").
+- You may be asked to perform simple tasks in a prototype (e.g., adding or editing a task).
+- Think-aloud is optional (you can share your thoughts as you interact, but it’s not required).
+- You can stop at any time without explanation.

-## Data Collected (and NOT Collected)
+## Data Collected
-- **Collected**:
+### What will be collected:
-  - Pseudonymised notes (e.g., "Participant B mentioned...")
+- Pseudonymised notes (e.g., "Participant A noted confusion with edit buttons").
-  - Timestamps of the interview
+- Timestamps of interactions (e.g., "Took 20 seconds to submit a task").
+- Error counts (e.g., "1 failed submission due to empty input").
-  - Contextual tags (e.g., "Uses keyboard-only navigation", "Prefers dark mode")
+- Contextual tags (e.g., "Uses keyboard only", "Prefers screen reader").

-- **NOT Collected** (no PII):
+- Cropped screenshots of the interface (no personal info visible).

+### What will NOT be collected:
-  - Names, student IDs, or email addresses
+- Names, student IDs, emails, or usernames.
+- Audio/video recordings (no recordings of any kind).
-  - Device identifiers or personal data
+- Device details, IP addresses, or other personally identifiable information (PII).
-  - Any information that could identify you individually

-## Data Storage Location and Duration
+## Data Storage
-- **Storage**: Notes will be stored in a private local Git repository on my laptop.
-Only I, my lab partner, and module teaching staff (for marking purposes) will have access.
+- Data will be stored locally on my laptop in a private Git repository.
+- Access is limited to me, my lab partner, and module teaching staff (for marking purposes only).
-- **Duration**: Data will be retained until the end of Semester 1 (January 2026), then either deleted or fully anonymised for portfolio use.
+- Data will be retained until the end of Semester 1 (January 2025), then deleted or fully anonymised for portfolio submission.

-## Participant Rights (UK GDPR / Data Protection Act 2018)
+## Your Rights (UK GDPR / Data Protection Act 2018)
-- **Right to withdraw**: You may stop the interview at any time without explanation.
+- **Right to withdraw**: You can stop participation at any time with no penalty.
-- **Right to access**: You can request to review your pseudonymised notes at any time.
+- **Right to access**: You can request to view your anonymised data (e.g., notes about your session).
-- **Right to erasure**: You can ask to delete all data related to you; I will confirm deletion within 48 hours.
+- **Right to erasure**: You can ask to delete your data by emailing me with the interview date and your pseudonym.
+I will confirm deletion within 48 hours.
-- **Right to complain**: Contact the University Data Protection Officer at dpo@leeds.ac.uk with concerns.
+- **Right to complain**: Contact the University Data Protection Officer with concerns: dpo@leeds.ac.uk.

-## Consent Confirmation Checklist
+## Consent Confirmation
 Before starting, I will confirm:
-- [ ] You understand the purpose of the interview
+- [ ] You understand the purpose of the activity.
-- [ ] You know what data will (and will not) be collected
+- [ ] You know what data will be collected (and what won’t be).
-- [ ] You are aware of your right to withdraw at any time
+- [ ] You are aware you can stop at any time.
-- [ ] You consent to participate
+- [ ] You consent to participate.

-**Confirmation**: Verbal consent will be noted with the date, time, and assigned pseudonym (e.g., "Participant C, 2025-11-08 14:30, consent given").
+Verbal consent is sufficient.
+I will record:
+- Date/time: [YYYY-MM-DD HH:MM]
+- Pseudonym assigned: [e.g., "Participant A"]

 ## Opt-Out Process
-If you wish to withdraw after the interview:
+If you change your mind after the session:
-1. Email me at [sc23yx2@leeds.ac.uk]
+1. Email me at [sc23yx2@leeds.ac.uk].
-2. Include the interview date and your pseudonym (if remembered)
+2. Include the interview date and your pseudonym (if remembered).
-3. I will delete all related notes within 48 hours and confirm via email.
+3. I will delete all notes/data linked to your session within 48 hours.
+4. I will send confirmation of deletion via email.

 ## Contact Information
-- **Researcher**: [Yiming Xu], [sc23yx2@leeds.ac.uk]
+- Researcher: [Yiming Xu], [sc23yx2@leeds.ac.uk]
-- **Module Lead**: Dr. [Module Leader's Name], [module-email@leeds.ac.uk]
+- Module Lead: Dr. [Module Leader Name], [module-email@leeds.ac.uk]
-- **University Ethics**: Research Ethics Team, ethics@leeds.ac.uk
+- University Ethics: Research Ethics Team, ethics@leeds.ac.uk

----